Artananda/StepOut/parts/out.md

 The governments are also imprison us at home, because of this corona virus.
 There are many scientist already saying that this virus exists since a few years, and that you will find it in most of us, but it is not breaking out.
 Only very young and very old people are dying from this.
 But the truth is, they will die anyways because of other diseases.
 So they might use this pandemy to vaccinate all of us based on a new law.
 In Denmark they already have created this law.
 And who is the winner?
 Big pharma.
-Also it could be possible that they use this pandemy to forbid cash money.
-And then, they are able to control us.
-They know where we are, even if we do not use smartphoes any more, and they know, what we are buying, in which bordell we are going, how much alcohol we drink and so on and so forth.

 These are only a few examples...there is more wrong with these governments, and we have to stop them NOW!